 Lift metric analysis

 Typically, the output of churn prediction modelling is used in customer targeting campaigns.
 An ultimate goal of customer churn prediction is gaining information, which customers are most likely to place a second order.
 More specifically, one has to create a ranking of customers, in which they are sorted by their likelihood to buy for the second time.
 For each cumulative part of the ranking (top 1% of customers, top 10%, etc.), one can compute, which percentage of this part is truly buying for the second time.
 This type of approach is called a lift analysis and is a go-to tool for measuring the performance of targeting campaigns.
 Such information is also very easily understandable by CRM experts without deep knowledge of statistics and machine learning.

-From these insights, the CRM experts can make an informed decision which customers are the most likely to respond positively to targeting efforts.

-In the Fig.10, a lift curve is presented.
+In such an analysis, one typically divides the customers population into segments, defined as top x% of the ranking outputted by the targeting model.
+A procedure for calculating lift metric, for example for top 5% of customers is defined as follows:

+Sample 5% of all of the customers.
+Calculate share of these customers (share_random), that have positive response (that truly bought for the second time).

+Using machine learning model, predict the probability to buy for the second time for all the customers.
+Then, rank these customers by the probability and select the top 5% with the biggest probability.
+Calculate share of these customers (share_model), that have positive response.

+Calculate the lift measure as share_model/ share_random.
+If the lift value is equal to 1, this means that machine learning model is no better in predicting top 5% of the best customers than random guessing.
+The bigger the value, the better the model in the case of this top 5% segment.
+For example, if the lift metric is equal to 3, this means that the model is three times better at targeting promising customers than random targeting.

+Such calculation can be repeated for multiple customers segments, typically defined by top x% of the ranking.
+CRM experts can then take into account lift values for various segments, combine this insight with targeting cost and make an informed decision about what percentage of the customers should be targeted.

+A convenient way to visualise lift metric for multiple segments at once is a lift curve.
+It is presented in the Fig.10.
 On the x-axis, the fraction of the top customers ranked by probability to buy for the second time is presented.
 On the y axis, a lift value for this quantile is shown.

 Figure 10: Lift curve